 This shows that the manager is genuinely interested in the learning and helps ensure that employee learning ties closely into team objectives and management priorities.

-Empower managers with a decentralised approach to L&D
+Empower managers with a decentralised approach to Learning and Development

 To truly involve managers in employee learning, you need to make sure they have the right tools.